DetlevCM/lustre-build-instructions/lustre_server_rocky9.4.md

 ### Installation Settings

 - the Server profile (no GUI) is selected.

 Additional Software Selected:

 - Development Tools
 - RPM development tools

 As a lazy option only the root user is configured.
 **Warning, this is a lazy option for testing in a VM.**

 A single partition is used.

-The oprtating system can be intalled and further steps continue after installation.
+The operating system can be installed and further steps continue after installation.

 ## Preparation